112 Years Ago

-The sentry managed to hail a passing cab as they walked.
+The sentry hailed a passing cab as they walked.
 Once the three of them were settled in the hard seats and the driver had spurred the horses into motion, Roman asked, “You said this Miskatos is a Councilor?”

 The sentry nodded.
 “Yes, sir.
 One of five.
-He was elected a month ago.”
+He was elected only a month ago.”